timescale/docs/use-timescale/troubleshoot-timescaledb.md

 ```

 This can be caused if you dropped a user for the hypertable before
 TimescaleDB 2.5.
-In this case, the user would be removed from
+For this case, the user would be removed from
 `pg_authid` but not revoked from the compressed table.

-As a result,
-the compressed table will contain an ACL item that refers to a
+As a result, the compressed table will contain a permission item that
-numerical value rather than an existing user:
+refers to a numerical value rather than an existing user (see below
+for how to find the compressed hypertable from a normal hypertable):

 ```sql
 tsdb=> \dp _timescaledb_internal._compressed_hypertable_2